 e2open’s Retail Adaptor is now ready and tested to connect with Walmart’s Luminate Channel Performance APIs.
 For brands already using e2open Demand Signal Management, the Retail Adaptor’s instant connection to Walmart’s Luminate APIs provides an easy-to-deploy and easy-to-manage mechanism.
 Using e2open’s Retail Adaptor, companies can get a cohesive view of their entire retail network—Walmart and all.

-Here’s more great news: Since e2open Demand Signal Management provides its own set of APIs, integrating harmonized, aggregated, and augmented cross-retailer data into business processes is now entirely possible and can be fully automated.
+Here’s more great news: Since e2open Demand Signal Management provides its own APIs, integrating harmonized, aggregated, and augmented cross-retailer data into business processes is now entirely possible and can be fully automated.

 Contact Us for more information about Retail Adaptor, e2open Demand Signal Management, or e2open’s integration with Walmart Luminate.